Jordan River, British Columbia: History

 Development of the Jordan River watershed and construction of the hydroelectric plant began in 1911 and finished a few years later.
-During the construction of the hydroelectric plant Jordan River was home to 1000 workers.
+During the construction of the hydroelectric plant, Jordan River was home to 1,000 workers.

 Until 1912 Jordan River was only accessible by sea.
-That year the Old Otter Point Road was extended to River Jordan, connecting the town by land to Sooke and Victoria.
+That year the Old Otter Point Road was extended to Jordan River, connecting the town by land to Sooke and Victoria.

 During World War II Jordan River became strategically important to the Royal Canadian Air Force, housing the X-1 Detachment's Low-Flying Early Warning Radar System, called 'Microwave Early Warning/Ground Control Intercept', in anticipation of a Japanese attack on the west coast.
 Jordan River has a commanding and unobstructed view of the Strait of Juan De Fuca, from Cape Flattery to Port Angeles and thus was ideal for the deployment of the early warning radar system.
 This same geographical ocean location also makes the town a surfing destination today.

 The Old Otter Point Road became part of the newly created Highway 14 in 1953, extending west from Colwood, a suburb of Victoria, to Jordan River.
-By 1975 Highway 14 was extended all the way west to the remote community of Port Renfrew and paving was completed in the late 1980s.
+By 1975, Highway 14 was extended all the way west to the remote community of Port Renfrew and paving was completed in the late 1980s.